curipha/userstyles/README.md

 Notes
 -------------------------
 ### Bye-bye_MS_*.user.css
-These styles work fine on Firefox only.
-It is incompatible with Google Chrome.
+These styles work fine on Google Chrome (and probably Blink based-browser) only.
+As far as I know, it is incompatible with Firefox and et al.
 There is a difference in interpretation of `@font-face` directive between Firefox and Google Chrome.

+If you are a Firefox user, `obsolete/Bye-bye_MS_*.user.css` may helps you.
+These obsoleted files are for Firefox.

 ### _export.rb
 Run this script to convert Stylus (or maybe also works with Stylish) exported JSON file to standard `user.css` files.